vmware-tanzu-labs/yaml-overlay-tool/docs/sections/useCasesForKubernetes.md

 ## Replace the Name of a Label's Key

 In this example we will replace the `name` label with `my-new-label` by using the `replace` action and retaining the existing value.
-The `~` character in JSONPath+ always retures the value of the key, rather than the value of the key/value pair.
+The `~` character in JSONPath+ always returns the key, rather than the value itself.

 ```yaml
 ---